scipy-lectures/scientific-python-lectures/intro/scipy.rst

 .. image:: interpolation.png
    :align: center

-.. _scipy-interpolation.py : data/scipy-interpolation.py
+.. _scipy-interpolation.py : ../data/scipy-interpolation.py

 ``scipy.interpolate.interp2d`` is similar to ``interp1d``, but for 2-D
 arrays.
 Note that for the ``interp`` family, the computed time must stay within the measured time range.
-See the summary exercice  on `Maximum wind speed prediction at the Sprogø station`_ for a more advance spline interpolation example.
+See the summary exercice on :ref:`summary_exercise_stat_interp` for a more advance spline interpolation example.

 Optimization and fit: ``scipy.optimize``